 In a world that’s moving at an almost alarming speed toward the future, it’s important to slow down and be in the present — and sometimes, in the past.

 At the Harbor History Museum in Gig Harbor, I found my family could do both.
-As one of the most interactive and kid-friendly museums we’ve been to, this was a place where my sons could involve themselves in the present-moment with games, hands-on features and noise-makers, while at the same time exploring the rich and varied past of the South Puget Sound.
+As one of the most interactive and kid-friendly museums we’ve been to, this was a place where my sons could involve themselves in the present moment with games, hands-on features and noise-makers, while at the same time exploring the rich and varied past of south Puget Sound.

 And best of all?
 Thanks to a grant from the city of Gig Harbor, the Harbor History Museum is free to everyone for a second year — through the end of 2019.

 Gig Harbor is also full of friendly people, beautiful views of the historic waterfront and fun shopping.
 We hit the local bookstore, enjoyed a tasty lunch at Kelly’s (free meals for kids on Tuesdays!) and climbed 100 stairs to take in the view, all within walking distance of the museum.

 Best of the museum

 1. Grab a gallery game pack.
-This game is designed for kids aged four to eleven and the see-through backpacks (available at the front desk) are filled with fun games and challenges to highlight all the gems of the museum.
-Use a magnifying glass to hunt for clues, learn how to tie a seaman’s knot and play a Bingo game finding particular items among the museum’s 29,000 artifacts and images.
+This game is designed for kids ages 4–11 and the see-through backpacks (available at the front desk) are filled with fun games and challenges to highlight all the gems of the museum.
+Use a magnifying glass to hunt for clues, learn how to tie a seaman’s knot and play a bingo game finding particular items among the museum’s 29,000 artifacts and images.

 4. Make some noise.
 With so many options to learn through sound, this was one of my kids’ favorite features.
 Twist knobs to hear the sounds of island roosters (rooster racing is a historic pastime on the Harbor); listen to Twulshootseed, a dialect of Lushootseed, which is part of the larger Salish language group; and play the concertina, an accordion-style instrument that was popular in the 19th century.